TommasoGrotto1/Predicting_Mood_Changes/README.md

 # Predicting Mood Changes

 This repository contains the complete workflow for a project investigating whether short-term mood changes can be predicted using smartphone-collected behavioral data and repeated self-reported mood assessments.
-The project combines data cleaning, feature engineering, and machine learning modelling to identify behavioral markers of mood fluctuations.
+The project was part of the **Studies on Human Behaviour course** and combines data cleaning, feature engineering, and machine learning modelling to identify behavioral markers of mood fluctuations.

 ---